How to Sell a House By Owner in Vermont

 To set a competitive list price in Vermont, consider the following strategies:

-• Purchase a pre-listing appraisal: While optional, an appraisal from a licensed professional can give you a more accurate price range, usually costing around $300-$500.
+- Order a pre-listing appraisal: While optional, an appraisal from a licensed professional can give you a more accurate price range, usually costing around $350 to $550.

-Most common pricing misstep: In a survey of more than 1,000 top agents across the nation, nearly 30% said the most common mistake home sellers make is overpricing their properties.
+Most common pricing misstep: In a survey of more than 800 top agents across the nation, 77% said the most common mistake sellers make is overpricing their properties.
 You can check the prices of recently sold homes in your Vermont market using a variety of free online tools.

 3. Get professional photographs

-• Hire a professional photographer: Professional real estate photographers understand lighting, angles, and techniques that make your home look its best.
-In Vermont, the cost of professional real estate photos typically ranges from $250 to $600, depending on the package and services offered.
-Ask about drone and video services as well.
+- Hire a professional photographer: Professional real estate photographers understand lighting, angles, and techniques that make your home look its best.
+A professional real estate photographer typically costs between $120 and $270 per hour.
+But you can spend thousands of dollars when you go for premium packages, which typically include additional services such as drone shots and virtual tours.

-• Stage your home: Even minimal staging can make a difference.
+- Stage your home: Even minimal staging can make a difference.
 Remove clutter, open blinds, and arrange furniture to highlight each room’s space and function.
-HomeLight survey data reveals that a staged house can sell for up to 13% more.

 »Learn more: How to Take Real Estate Photos and Sell Faster for More Money